dojo/docs/dijit/layout/TabContainer.rst

 Basic Examples
 --------------

-First, We'll demonstrate a programatic TabContainer creation from existing markup:
+First, We'll demonstrate a programatic TabContainer creation from existing markup.
+Note that the tabs all have a fixed height.

 .. cv-compound::